imswebra/cmput291MP1/Report.md

 ## Software Design
 `main.py` handles the CLI arugments, and has only three other responsibilities: Initialize the database connection (via `database.py`), run the login routine (from `login.py`) and, after validation, pass the user information to the main execution loop of `logged_in.py`.

-`login.py` contains code for the login routine, with it's main high level function being `login_or_signup()`.
+`login.py` contains code for the login routine, with its main high level function being `login_or_signup()`.
 This function prompts the user if they would like to either sign-up or login, and upon receiving user input, directs the user to either the `login()` or `signup()` sub-function.
 The `login()` sub-function prompts the user for the required login details and then makes a call to the `login()` function within `database.py`.
 After a successful login, this sub-function will also check if the logged-in user is a privileged user by making a call to the `check_privilege()` function within `database.py`.
 Similarly, the `signup()` sub-function prompts the user for the required sign-up information and then makes a call to the `sign_up()` function within `database.py`.

 `logged_in.py` contains the code for the main execution loop of the program. `logged_in()` is the highest level function that prompts the user to either post a question or search for a post, and accordingly calls the appropriate subfunction (`post_question()` or `search_select_posts()`).
 After a question is posted, the user is returned to this top-level menu, but after a successful search and selection, the selected post pid is passed to the `post_action()` function.
 This function allows the user to select post-actions, all of which also have their own subfunctions.
 This nesting subfunction structure follows what would be expected from a menu structure for this program, and thus it facilitates allowing the code to move back up the menu tree.
+Each of the subfunctions within `logged_in.py` interact with the database through related functions within `database.py`.

 `database.py` is somewhat standalone in contrast.
 It contains and abstracts away all of the SQL interaction code, and is thus referenced at all levels of the program.
 For the most part, the functions defined in this file have equivalents in `login.py` and `logged_in.py`; While those handle user input, errors, printing, and the navigation structure, the equivalents in `database.py` contain strictly the SQL calls, with some of the error handling being passed back up to the calling function.
 Examples of those equivalents are `login()`, `sign_up()`, `post_question()`, `search_posts()`, and all the various post-action functions.